Reschivon/RemoteJavaForth/readme.md

 If we were to then print the age in human years:
 `native -> human_years .` then 49 would be shown

-Let's create a new dog object
+Let's create a new dog object.
-`new dog`
+`new com.example.btclient.Forth.Interpreter$dog`
+This is one of the pain points of Java Reflection; lazy loaded classes prevent us from using cimple class names

 Now we have a dog of `age` 9 and `fur_darkness` 42 on stack
 I'm going to set its darkness to 50